lgmorand/azuredevops-self-service-project-creation/creation/readme.md

 ## Create a release

 Once again, we are going to leverage Azure DevOps.
 So, in the "global" or "governance" project, create a (release) pipeline (/!\ not a build one.
-Not that it change anything but since it create something, I consider it a release, more than a build)
+Not that it changes anything but since it creates something, I consider it a release, more than a build)

 ![Create release](./media/creating%201.png)

-Then in the *variables* tab, add some variables like a the name of the project and its type.
+Then in the *variables* tab, add some variables like the name of the project and its type.

 > Don't forget to scroll to the right and check the variable to be settable at release creation

 ![Add variables](./media/creating%202.png)

-You now have to add one powershell task in which we call call [Azure DevOps CLI](https://docs.microsoft.com/en-us/azure/devops/cli/?view=azure-devops) commands
+You now have to add one PowerShell task in which we call [Azure DevOps CLI](https://docs.microsoft.com/en-us/azure/devops/cli/?view=azure-devops) commands

 ### Prepare the CLI

-First we need to be sure that CLI is here (it should be present by default on Hosted Agents) and then, we need to ensure the azure-devops extension is also present (which should also be the base by default)
+First, we need to be sure that CLI is here (it should be present by default on Hosted Agents) and then, we need to ensure the azure-devops extension is also present (which should also be the base by default)

 ```powershell
 az extension add --name azure-devops
 ```

-Then we need to authenticate agains our organization.
-For that you have to create a PAT token, and add the value in the variables of your pipeline and click on the small lock, to make it a secret (secure).
+Then we need to authenticate against our organization.
+For that, you have to create a PAT token, and add the value in the variables of your pipeline and click on the small lock, to make it a secret (secure).
 You can also use [Azure Keyvault integration](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=yaml).

 ```powershell
 # setting up the PAT which will be used by commands